JonathanLPoch/CS4783-Project-2/README.md

 Run this program to input the number of candidates and the maximum number of voters.
 The program will also ask you to name the election and to specify an e-mail address to which encrypted votes should be sent.
 A public/private key pair is generated and saved to the disk as `public-key.txt` and `private-key.txt`.
 The public key file also contains the number of candidates, the maximum number of voters, the name of the election, and the e-mail address.

 ## admin-tokens
-Run this program to generate some random tokens.
+Run this program to generate the random voter ID tokens.
 This program guarantees that all of the generated tokens are unique.
 Tokens are saved to a file on the disk called `tokens.txt`.
 You can open this text file in a text editor to see the tokens and send them to voters.
-Note that this program does not check that the number of tokens generated is less than the maximum number of voters specified to `admin-keygen`.

 ## cast-vote
 Once `admin-keygen` and `admin-tokens` have been run, distribute the following to each voter: